-Arrive on St. John, one of the US Virgin Islands.
-The island is home to the National Marine Sanctuary and the famous Rockefeller resort: Caneel Bay.
+Arrive on St. John, the natural gem of the US Virgin Islands.
+The island is home to the National Marine Sanctuary and the famous Rockefeller resort, Caneel Bay.
 Spend the afternoon exploring the quaint streets of Cruz Bay or snorkel in the clear waters off the reef.

 Jost Van Dyke, the westernmost island of the British Virgins, is home to White Bay beach, the Soggy Dollar Bar, and Foxy's - the quintessential island watering hole.
-Named after a Dutch pirate, Jost Van Dyke has a sleepy Caribbean air and is less developed than other British Virgin Islands.
-It is a favorite of island-hopping folks who stop for music, dancing and tropical drinks.
+Named after a 17th century Dutch pirate, Jost Van Dyke has a sleepy Caribbean atmosphere and is less developed than other British Virgin Islands.
+It is a favorite of island-hopping folks who stop for music, dancing, and tropical drinks.

 Norman Island is reputed to have inspired Robert Louis Stevenson's literary masterpiece Treasure Island.
 Legend has it that pirate treasure is buried at a natural formation called The Indians, which are half-submerged rocks that form an underwater labyrinth frequented by divers and snorkelers.
 The island is deserted except for a few seabirds, several footpaths, and the Pirate's Bight Bar.
 One trail leads to Spy Glass Hill, a challenging half-hour hike that rewards your efforts with fantastic views.
 Pirates once used this lookout to spot Spanish Galleons returning home, heavy with gold and treasure.

 The appeal of the Virgin Islands lies in the amazing combination of wonderful sailing, warm and beautiful waters, and an abundance of shoreside activities and bars that are never far apart.
 Continue to sail the Virgin Islands at your leisure, stopping for swimming, snorkeling, kayaking, and island exploration.